NaughtySora/patterns/lib/solid/3-LSP/description.md

 I usually use mock repositories for testing.

 #### Example
-I love example of JS prototypes and common interfaces.
+I love example of JS prototypes and common interfaces.\
-Each js entity either or both has in its prototype chain an Object and some common methods like toString, valueOf and etc.
+Each js entity either or both has in its prototype chain an Object and some common methods like toString, valueOf and etc.\
-So you usually can be sure that using anything.toString will return a string Event if object has no defined toString it will probably have one from Object.prototype.
+So you usually can be sure that using anything.toString will return a string.\
+Even if object has not defined toString it will probably have one from Object.prototype.

 #### Additional
 Sometimes you want to break this principal, go for it if you know what your doing.